Why Is Female Sexuality Taboo?

 Why is female sexuality taboo and what is taboo?

 In writing this article I looked up the definition of taboo.
 It is defined as “proscribed by society as improper or unacceptable.”
 I love it (well not really)…. sex is unacceptable yet we are suffering from TMP – Too Many People on the planet!
 Overpopulation is a problem.
 Too many people are starving.
 The population is currently is 7.2 billion and rapidly growing.
 We have quantity instead of quality.

 My intention is not to sound negative or pessimistic about humanity.
 My intention is to show the irony and answer the question why is female sexuality taboo.

-Sex, especially female sexuality is unacceptable to society yet we are doing it, obviously, all the time!
+Sex, especially “female sexuality” is “unacceptable” to society yet we are having sex, obviously, all the time!

 How did we get 7.5 billion people on the planet?